sagemath/sagewiki_to_gh-2022-10-10/combinat.md

  * For hg/mercurial lovers: [[http://hgbook.red-bean.com/read/|Mercurial: The Definite Guide]] an e-book by Bryan O'Sullivan

+ * Developing for Sage-Combinat on Windows: [[combinat/SageDevelWindows|Sage Development on Windows]].

 === Design ===

  * Have a look and participate to [[combinat/DesignDiscussion|design discussions]].